-Captain Cal is here to teach children about the many aspects of fire safety and how to protect yourself and your family.
+Captain Cal is here to teach children about the many aspects of fire safety and how to protect oneself and family.
 “Safety Starts with You” is his motto.
-Check out his educational materials and start building your fire safety knowledge.
+Check out his educational materials and start building your fire safety knowledge!

-Check out Leaf Classification to learn how scientists and casual observers identify plants and trees.
-In this lesson, you will develop a classification system for a set of objects and learn about hierarchical classification systems.
-This is a lesson geared towards high school students and is a part of GLOBE Curriculum.
+Check out Leaf Classification to learn how scientists and casual observers can identify plants and trees.
+In this lesson plan, geared toward high school students, you can develop a system for categorizing a set of natural objects and learn about hierarchical classification systems.

 How do plants and trees grow?
-Green-Up Cards provides step-by-step instructions that help students recognize what a bud looks like and the progression of green-up from the time of budburst.
-This is a lesson geared towards high school students and is a part of GLOBE Curriculum.
+Green-Up Cards provides step-by-step instructions that help students (geared towards high school students) recognize what a bud looks like and the progression of green-up from the time of budburst.

 Dive into marine protected areas (MPA) through this innovative PORTS curriculum.
 Developed by California State Parks and California Department of Fish and Wildlife, this program teaches students about what MPAs are, why they were created, and how they are being monitored for progress.

-Find a series of fun and engaging activities to learn about Marine Protected Areas (MPA) from the Natural Resources Agency.
+Find a series of fun and engaging activities, specifically geared toward young children, to learn about MPAs from the Natural Resources Agency.

 The California Environmental Protection Agency (CalEPA), the sister agency to the Natural Resources Agency, has a series of educational programs providing easy access to environmental teachings for K-12.
-Also, check out CalEPA’s Kids’ Zone featuring fun websites to learn more about protecting and preserving the environment to keep California a healthy place for kids.
+You can also check out CalEPA’s Kids’ Zone featuring fun websites to learn more about protecting and preserving the environment to keep California a healthy place for kids.

 “Climate Conversations” is a short film featuring California Tribal members from Tuolumne Band of Me-Wuk Indians, Dry Creek Band of Pomo Indians, Tubatulabul Tribe and Blue Lake Rancheria, discussing their perspectives and experiences with a changing climate, and how it affects their livelihoods and culture.